 Second Home/ Empty Property Tax - Babergh Councillors are also considering higher tax premiums for owners of second homes and long-term empty properties, following the introduction of new government rules.
 There are almost 600 empty properties in Babergh, and many residents are frustrated at the building of new properties while so many lay empty.
 Bringing these homes back into use will help meet growing housing need.
-Proposals being considered by cabinet members would see the owners of properties left empty for a year or more paying double, with a premium of up to 100% from April 2024; properties empty for five years or more seeing their council tax bills treble with a premium of up to 200%; and owners of properties left empty for 10 years facing quadrupled bills, with a premium of up to 300%.
+Proposals being considered by cabinet members would see the owners of properties left empty for a year or more paying double, with a premium of up to 100% from April 2024; properties empty for five years or more seeing their council tax bills treble with a premium of up to 300%.
 Also under the proposals, the owners of 576 second homes in Babergh would see their council tax bill double from April 2025.